Department of Digitalization

 Stig is a PhD Fellow at the Department of Digitalization.
 In his research, Stig draws on Michel Foucault’s concept of problematization to examine ethical concerns of algorithmic management practices.
 Stig blends archival research with workshops to explore the past and potential futures for self-tracking in the workplace.
 In particular, Stig is interested in uses of digital productivity assistants; an emerging class of digital applications that analyse employees’ digital data traces to nudge them towards healthier and more productive habits.

 Stig holds a Master's Degree in Business Administration & Philosophy.
-Stig's project is motivated by his experiences as entrepreneur, business developer and project manager where he observed, how workplace tracking affected his own and his colleagues his motivation and attitude to work.
+His research is motivated by previous work experiences where Stig observed how workplace tracking initiatives affected his own and his colleagues motivation and attitude in paradoxical ways.

 Projects related to my research areas and genealogical perspectives on digital technologies.

 In: Proceedings of the 42nd International Conference on Information Systems (ICIS). ed. /Anitesh Barua; Ryan Wright; Atreyi Kankanhalli; Xitong Li; Shaila Miranda.
 Atlanta, GA : Association for Information Systems.
 AIS Electronic Library (AISeL) 2021 (Proceedings of the International Conference on Information Systems)

 - Talk at Search Danmark membership event (Dansk Erhverv)

 - Talks at Presidents Institute membership events